Activities Fair Day

 Showcasing Our Best

-Each year UT Arlington hosts the Annual Celebration of Excellence by Students (ACES), a University-wide symposium highlighting the very best in student research and creativity.
+Each year UTA hosts the Annual Celebration of Excellence by Students (ACES), a University-wide symposium highlighting the very best in student research and creativity.

 To be featured at ACES, undergraduate and graduate students work with faculty mentors in their disciplines to write and submit abstracts for the competition.
 The approved abstracts are then turned into oral presentations or posters to be presented at the symposium.
 The day-long event occurs in March and includes a keynote speaker.